-Atlanta rapper Shawty Lo dies in car crash: media
+Atlanta rapper Shawty Lo dies in car crash

-ATLANTA Atlanta rapper Carlos Walker, who went by the stage name Shawty Lo, died early on Wednesday in a fiery car crash near his hometown, local media reported.
+ATLANTA (Reuters) - Atlanta rapper Carlos Walker, who went by the stage name Shawty Lo, died early on Wednesday in a fiery car crash while returning from a nightclub near his hometown, police said.
 He was 40.

 Walker, a founding member of the Southern rap group D4L and founder of D4L Records, was best known for his single, “Dey Know."

-A message posted on Shawty Lo's Twitter account, apparently written by the rapper’s manager and brother, confirmed the death.
+A message posted on Shawty Lo's Twitter account, apparently written by the rapper’s manager and brother, noted the death.
 “My brother has passed, he is no longer here but his spirit, his kind heart and his music will live on,” it said.

 Tributes poured in from fans and fellow rappers.